Types of Assistantships

 GRAM - Graduate Research Assistant Mentoring Program

-The Graduate Research Associate Mentoring Program (GRAM) is designed to provide research-active faculty with the opportunity to mentor talented graduate students through collaborative work on the faculty members' research projects.
+The Graduate Research Assistant Mentoring Program (GRAM) is designed to provide research-active faculty with the opportunity to mentor talented graduate students through collaborative work on the faculty members' research projects.
 Awards will be considered internal grants, with the faculty member as PI.